mp2626/day_planner/README.md

 Save button that stores the data in local storage, or updates the data if changes are made and saved.

-Once saved is clicked, displays a message to user notifying that their save was successful.
+Once save is clicked, displays a message to user notifying that their save was successful.

 ![Save Screen](images/saveScreen.png)